panmat7/conv-file-quality-assurance/README.md

 - Color space: If possible, we want to identify the color profile in the original against the color profile in the copy.
 Do these match?
 - Fonts Are fonts built into the copy?
 And does it match the original's use of fonts?
 - Point by point - comparison: If we look at the original and converted file as two point matrices - Do the pixels in the two files match in terms of color? (requires size and resolution to match)
-- Number of pages: Same number of pages in original and copy.
+- Number of pages: Same number of pages in original and copy
 - Animations: Identify if the original uses animations.
 This will often disappear upon conversion.